pomonam/kronfluence/examples/uci/README.md

 ```
 You can also use `identity`, `diagonal`, and `kfac`.

-# Counterfactual Evaluation
+## Counterfactual Evaluation

-You can check the notebook `tutorial.ipynb` for running the counterfactual evaluation.
+You can check the notebook `tutorial.ipynb` to run the counterfactual evaluation.